- Have a general question about the program? Go to our FAQs Page

 About Kick Butts Day

-Georgia Kids Will ‘Kick Butts’ on March 19
+Georgia Kids to ‘Kick Butts’ on March 18

 State Leaders Urged to Support Tobacco Prevention Initiatives

-In Georgia alone, tobacco use claims 10,300 lives and costs $3.2 billion in health care bills each year.
-Currently, 17 percent of the state’s high school students smoke.
+Health advocates in Georgia are urging leaders to raise the cigarette tax to prevent kids from smoking and save lives.
+In Georgia, tobacco use claims 11,700 lives and costs $3.18 billion in health care bills each year.
+Currently, 12.8 percent of Georgia’s high school students smoke.

-On Kick Butts Day, kids turn the tables on Big Tobacco in creative ways, with events that range from small classroom activities about the harmful ingredients in cigarettes to large rallies at state capitols.
+On Kick Butts Day, kids engage in creative events that range from small classroom activities about the harmful ingredients in cigarettes to large rallies at state capitols.

-For a full list of Kick Butts Day events in Georgia, visit http://www.kickbuttsday.org/map.
+All events are on March 18 unless otherwise indicated.
+For a full list of Kick Butts Day activities in Georgia, visit www.kickbuttsday.org/map.
 Additional information about tobacco, including state-by-state statistics, can be found at www.tobaccofreekids.org.

 More Events (0)